Ingredients

 1. Cleanse and pat skin dry

-4. Wait 1-2 minutes to absorb
+4. Wait 1 to 2 minutes to absorb fully

 5. Follow with moisturizer

-6. Finish with sunscreen
+6. Finish with SPF 30+ sunscreen

-Best Pairings
+Best Pairings for Vitamin C

-• Hyaluronic Acid: Hydrates without interference
+• Hyaluronic Acid: Adds hydration without interfering with vitamin C

-• Niacinamide: Despite old myths, they work well together
+• Niacinamide: Despite old myths, they work well together for brightening

-• Sunscreen: Essential pairing for UV protection
+• Sunscreen: The essential daily pairing for UV protection

 Signs Your Vitamin C Has Gone Bad